DuncanCragg/OnexOS/README.md

  - Leave messages around linked to the walls of the family virtual home kitchen
  - Then collect those onto a pinboard by grabbing and pasting their links
  - Start up a discussion board, which has lists of links to messages and family members
+ - Put down a library on the high street full of links to documents you have each created
+ - Or even holiday plans, favourite recipes or music reviews
+ - Sit in the library surrounded by links to snippets of text and images while you compose a story
+ - Next to the library, place a gallery with walls linking to everyone's favourite photos
+ - Rebuild the library to create many rooms organised by theme
- - Create a billboard with links to text paragraphs and images, describing an upcoming event
+ - Create a billboard with links to text paragraphs and images, describing an upcoming event you'll all attend
- - Put the billboard up along the street by simply dropping its link down
+ - Remind everyone by putting the billboard up along the street, by simply dropping its link down
  - Create signs pointing the way to landmarks, containing a link to allow direct teleporting
- - Put down a library on the high street full of links to documents you have each created, like favourite recipes or music reviews
- - Sit in the library surrounded by links to snippets of text and images while you compose a story
- - Next to that, put a gallery with many rooms with walls linking to everyone's favourite photos, organised by theme
- - Create a warehouse store full of links to 3D objects to share with each other, like plants, tables, trees, rocks, houses, castles
+ - Create a warehouse store full of links to 3D objects to share with each other
+ - Fill it with plants, tables, trees, rocks, houses, castles
- - You can create a pretty tree on a little hill, then multiply that up to a forest on a mountain by dropping hill and tree links all over
+ - You can create a pretty tree on a little hill
+ - Then multiply that up to a forest on a mountain by dropping hill and tree links all over
  - Attach that mountain to the back of your city with just a single link
  - If you visit a city made by an enthusiastic family member, share its link with the family on the discussion board
  - Then you can all create a highway through the hills to link the two cities up in each direction